 The jiu jitsu guard is a BJJ position with tons of various types.
-And this depends on the points of control (grips) that you install.
+This depends on the points of control (grips) that you install.
 For example, there are the Brazilian ju jitsu closed guard, open guard, spider guard, half guard, butterfly guard just to name a few.
-Furthermore, some jiu-jitsu guard positions are perfect when your opponent standing and other guards are effective when he or she is kneeling.
+Furthermore, some jiu-jitsu guard positions are perfect when your opponent is standing, and other guards are effective when he or she is kneeling.
 Otherwise, some jiujitsu guard attacks are savage with the BJJ gi and others without the gi.

-Indeed, there are limitless ways to plat the same guard depending on the physiology of the jui jitsu practitioner.
+Indeed, there are limitless ways to play the same guard depending on the physiology of the jui jitsu practitioner.

-In this Brazilian ju jitsu article, you will learn a ton of things about the BJJ guards sweeps techniques, attacks, drills, guard passing, etc.
+In this Brazilian ju jitsu article, you will learn a ton of things about the BJJ guard’s sweep techniques, attacks, drills, guard passing, etc.

 Jiu Jitsu guard types

-The guard has much importance in Brazilian jiu jitsu.
+The guard is very important in Brazilian jiu jitsu.
 Therefore, a tough BJJ and grappling fighter is known by his or her sophisticated BJJ guard.